What the hypothesis of an effective market is talking about and what it is not talking about.

 But can the price of bitcoin rise from the currentlevels?
 Of course.
 I do not believe that the growth of the exchange rate, if it occurs, will be associated with an absolutely predictable change in the rate of emission (reduction from 3.6 to 1.8% in annual terms), but, of course, I believe that there are other factors that can have a positive effect on the price, and most of them are difficult to predict.
 Is this consistent with the efficient market hypothesis?
 It is consistent.
 GER allows for information shocks (imagine, for example, that rampant inflation has occurred in a large world currency).
 It is also possible that pricing entities take an overly conservative position regarding the future of Bitcoin or act on the basis of a weak fundamental model.
 This fits into a broader understanding of the ERT.

 Regulated securities markets have structuralbarriers to efficiency in the form of prohibitions on insider trading.
-As Matt Levin likes to say, insider trading is a form of theft: when someone is trading in information that does not belong to them.
-Since insider trading is banned nearly everywhere, pending catalysts, such as acquisitions, usually do not affect share prices until they are announced.
+As Matt Levin likes to say, insider trading is a form of theft: when someone trades on information that doesn't belong to them.
+Since insider trading is prohibited almost everywhere, pending catalysts such as acquisitions typically do not reflect in stock prices until they are announced.
 However, in virtual goods markets such as Bitcoin, insider trading standards generally do not apply.
-If a catastrophic bug is detected, you can expect that the information will be reflected in the price immediately.
-So in this sense, it’s entirely possible that the Bitcoin market more informationally effective than, say, the American stock market.
+If some catastrophic bug is discovered, you can expect the information to be reflected in the price immediately.
+So in this sense, it is quite possible that the Bitcoin marketmoreinformationally more efficient than, say, the American stock market.

 General objections